 When it comes to ankle pain, plantar fasciitis is one of the most common ailments that anyone can have.
 It is commonly known as jogger’s heel.
 This condition causes acute pain in the heel or sole of your foot.
 According to a report by PAMA (Palo Alto Medical Association), there are more than 50% of Americans who are affected by Plantar Fasciitis.
-You can imagine how important home remedies for plantar fasciitis are to those whom suffer.

 The repetitive stretching and pressure on the heel causes the fascia to get inflamed or irritated.
 The thick band of connective tissue becomes inflamed due to your daily activities.
 It is very common in runners who are very active and at the same tome for people who are obese.
 People in their 40’s to 70’s are the ones which are most affected by this condition.